 Teaching My Girls Boundaries

 We talked about boundaries and our bodies.
-We pulled out the books we have on saying “no.” I reminded them that they have every right to speak what’s on their mind.
-If something makes them feel uncomfortable or they don’t want to do something, it’s okay to say no. I also reminded them that whatever they’re thinking and feeling, they have every right to talk about and bring up.
+We pulled out the books we have on saying “no.” I reminded them they have every right to speak what’s on their mind.
+If something makes them feel uncomfortable or they don’t want to do something, it’s okay to say no. I also reminded them that they have every right to talk about and bring up whatever they’re thinking and feeling.

 Be Respectful But Use Your Voice